8. Monitor Progress

 • Timely Intervention.
 Monitoring allows Title V agencies to identify emerging public health issues and respond swiftly.
 By closely tracking outcomes, departments can detect issues, assess the effectiveness of current interventions, and make necessary adjustments in real time to protect the public.

-• Outcomes and Disparity Reduction.
-Monitoring outcome impact aids in identifying disparities in health outcomes among different populations.
+• Outcomes and Reduction in Adverse Health Outcomes.
+Monitoring outcome impact aids in identifying differences in health outcomes among different populations.
 Title V agencies can use this information to tailor interventions and policies to ensure that communities benefit from public health efforts.

 • Continuous Learning and Innovation.
 The process of monitoring outcomes fosters a culture of continuous learning and innovation.
 Title V agencies can use the data to generate insights and identify trends that can inform the development of new strategies and interventions to address evolving public health challenges.